ViBlog/autovalues/autovalue-gson-extension.md

 }
 ```

 Now the extension will be able to generate the code needed to serialize and deserialize the object for us.
-Cool but I don't like to write this for everyobject...
+Cool but I don't like to write this for every object...

 ## Android Studio live template